 In the gameplay demo we were treated to, which you can check out in the video below, I played as the Lizardmen, more specifically the subfaction of Lizardmen commanded by Kroq-Gar.
 In this battle scenario, the High Elves are attempting to capture a fallen gate, a part of both side’s history and culture.

 Kroq-Gar, leader of one of the two factions of allied Lizardmen, was basically a small dinosaur commanding a T-Rex, to great effect.
-Nothing is more badass than commanding and controlling a horde of dinosaurs as they make they charge into masses of elves.
+Nothing is more badass than commanding and controlling a horde of dinosaurs as they charge into masses of elves.
 I couldn’t help but zoom as far in as possible and simply watch as my pet T-Rex chomped and threw High elves with its powerful jaws.
 Speaking with Game Director Ian Roxborough and Jim winston, Campaign Design Lead, I got a picture about how much effort went into the improved close-up visuals and more.